What is Private Family Banking?

 A shocking number of Americans live paycheck to paycheck.
 Surveys show that 74% of all employees live month-to-month, and more than 25% of families earning a six-figure income do the same.
 Why are so many people so hard up and in poor financial shape?
 In many cases, the answer to this could lie in the mismanagement of money and escalating debt cycles.
 The more you earn, the more credit you are entitled to, which combined with interest and fees, erodes family wealth.
 That’s why it is worth learning about private family banking.

-Family banking provides numerous benefits and can ensure that you never fall into a debt cycle.
+Family banking is easy to fund and provides numerous benefits and can ensure that you never fall into a debt cycle.

 Debt is not necessarily a bad thing, as it can facilitate important actions such as buying a home, paying for college, buying a car, or covering health care expenses.
 However, the interest rates that are tied to traditional lending can cause you to bleed out wealth that could have otherwise been accumulated for your family.